The Omni King Edward Hotel: History

 When the Omni Hotel chain invested in the hotel in 2013, restoring the ballroom was one of its announced goals.
 The ballroom re-opened in April 2017 after a closure of 38 years.

 Throughout the years, the hotel has passed through the hands of a number of owners.
 The Metropolitan Life Insurance Company became owners in 1933 when it foreclosed on the mortgage.
 Between 1941 and 1950, the hotel passed between C. A. Ripley and Vernon Cardy.
 Cardy's Hotel chain also owned the Mount Royal Hotel in Montreal, the Royal Connaught Hotel in Hamilton, Ontario, the General Brock Hotel in Niagara Falls, the Prince Edward Hotel in Windsor, Ontario and the Alpine Inn in Sainte-Adèle, Quebec.
 In 1950, Sheraton purchased Cardy's hotels and assumed management of the property, renaming it The King Edward Sheraton.

 The hotel dropped the Sheraton name in 1975, after the opening of the brand new Four Seasons Sheraton Hotel nearby, becoming the King Edward Hotel, but it remained part of Sheraton for another three years, until 1978.
-After a number of years of decline, Trans Nation, Inc. bought the hotel in 1979 for $6.3 million and closed it on September 2, 1979, for a $30 million restoration designed by Stanford Downey Architects Inc. The property reopened May 7, 1981, as part of Trusthouse Forte Hotels, which bought the hotel outright on December 23 of that year.
+After a number of years of decline, it was bought by Trans Nation, Inc., a partnership of Emilio Valentini and John Franciotti, in 1979 for $6.3 million and closed on September 2, 1979, for a $30 million restoration designed by Stanford Downey Architects Inc. The property reopened May 7, 1981, as part of Trusthouse Forte Hotels, which bought the hotel outright on December 23 of that year.
 When Forte acquired Le Méridien hotels from Air France in 1994, the King Edward was rechristened Le Royal Méridien King Edward.
 The Le Méridien chain was involved in several other acquisitions and mergers between 1996 and 2003 when the brand came under the ownership of Lehman Brothers Holdings.

 For the hotel's 100th anniversary, the Ontario Heritage Trust unveiled a commemorative plaque on May 8, 2003.

 Starwood purchased the brand from Lehman in 2005 and the hotel was renamed, dropping Royal, to become simply Le Méridien King Edward.
 In 2009, a consortium purchased the structure but retained Le Méridien to manage it.
 The new owners announced a major restoration that included creating 140 condominiums on the third through fifth floors which had been unused for a number of years.
 In 2012, Skyline Hotels & Resorts, one of the owners, assumed management and marketing from Le Méridien and the hotel became The King Edward Hotel.

 Omni Hotels assumed management on August 1, 2013, when the hotel was renamed The Omni King Edward Hotel.
 After managing the hotel for two years, Omni Hotels bought it outright on November 24, 2015.